dimantha1234/pipedream/components/twitter/readme.md

 ## Integrate with Twitter using Pipedream

-Just connect your Twitter account to Pipedream and use tokens in code to use any Twitter API in seconds.
+Connect your Twitter account to Pipedream and use tokens in code to use any Twitter API in seconds.
 Pipedream manages the OAuth handshake and refresh process.

 - Instantiate open source components in seconds or author your own
 - Trigger any code (e.g., AWS Lambda) or hosted Pipdream workflows on every event